 An Advertising Standards Authority spokesman said ‘We understand that Kevin is immensely popular with the influential 5 to 8-year-old demographic, however his association with the sale of alcohol was inappropriate’.

 Kevin’s agent said he’d been forced to continue performing as the supermarket’s ‘alcohol mascot,’ despite having long outgrown the role he’d originally been hired to fill.

 Heartbroken Kevin was already in talks with Pixar, makers of Toy Story, to be Mr Potato Head’s sidekick in an exciting new spin off from the successful franchise when he learned he had been ‘canned’.

 “A role like that would have been a dream come true,” he said, “for a working class carrot like me’.

-Privately, creatives claimed success had gone to Kevin’s head and he had become aggressive and demanding, frequently warning them that the under 8 market would go ‘apeshit’ if he were to walk.
+Privately, creatives claimed success had gone to Kevin’s head and he had become aggressive and demanding, frequently warning the under 8 market would go ‘apeshit’ if he were to walk.

 “Topped and tailed, baby”, one of his former colleagues smirked, “topped and tailed!”